FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/fidl/tutorials/hlcpp/basics/using-fidl.md

    `out/default/fidling/gen/examples/fidl/fuchsia.examples/fuchsia/examples`, where
    the generated files are located.
    You may need to change `out/default` if you have set a different build output directory.
-You can check your build output directory with `cat .fx-build-dir`.
+You can check your build output directory with `fx get-build-dir`.

 For more information on how to find generated bindings code, see [Viewing generated bindings code][generated-code].